lizadams/EQUATES_BENCHMARK/Tutorials/CMAQ_UG_tutorial_build_library_gcc_support_nc4.md

 ## Modify EQUATES Benchmark Post-processing Scripts for your installation

-1. Copy the POST/EQUATES directory and scripts from this repository under the CMAQv5.3.2.1 directory, as these scripts will be called by the run_cctm_2017_12US1_EQUATES_combine.csh script.
+1. The POST/EQUATES directory is available under the CMAQv5.3.2.1 directory.
+These scripts will be called by the run_cctm_2017_12US1_EQUATES_combine.csh script.
+If you are using a different version of CMAQ, ie CMAQv5.3.3, you will need to copy the POST/EQUATES scripts to your repository for the CMAQv5.3.3 version.

 ```
 cd /proj/ie/proj/CMAS/EQUATES/CMAQv5.3.2.1/POST